tiagojsag/playbook/project-follow-up/index.md

 - Are we accounting for the different states of the application (e.g.: errors in a form; no data; too much data; very few data; etc.)?
 - Are we innovating?
 Are we going beyond the standard approaches?
 Are we keeping a balance?

-Some of the points above don’t have straight answers and might require allowing more time for the design process, but it is important that they are discussed so that the conditions are met for us to deliver a good product.
+Some of the points above don’t have straight forward answers and might require allowing more time for the design process, but it is important that they are discussed so that the conditions are met for us to deliver a good product.